jboehmig/forms-library/500-kiss/debt-version.md

         * ((iii)) with respect to a conversion pursuant to Section 2.3, the quotient resulting from dividing (A) the Valuation Cap by (B) the Fully-Diluted Capitalization immediately prior to the conversion.

-    * ((c)) “Corporate Transaction” shall mean (i) the closing of the sale, transfer or other disposition of all or substantially all of the Company’s assets, (ii) the consummation of the merger or consolidation of the Company with or into another entity (except a merger or consolidation in which the holders of capital stock of the Company immediately prior to such merger or consolidation continue to hold at least 50% of the voting power of the capital stock of the Company or the surviving or acquiring entity), (iii) the closing of the transfer (whether by merger, consolidation or otherwise), in one transaction or a series of related transactions, to a person or group of affiliated persons (other than an underwriter of the Company’s securities), of the Company’s securities if, after such closing, such person or group of affiliated persons would hold 50% or more of the outstanding voting stock of the Company (or the surviving or acquiring entity), or (iv) the liquidation, dissolution or winding up of the Company; provided, however, that a transaction shall not constitute a Corporate Transaction if its sole purpose is to change the state of the Company’s incorporation or to create a holding company that will be owned in substantially the same proportions by the persons who held the Company’s securities immediately prior to such transaction.
+    * ((c)) “_Corporate Transaction_” shall mean (i) the closing of the sale, transfer or other disposition of all or substantially all of the Company’s assets, (ii) the consummation of the merger or consolidation of the Company with or into another entity (except a merger or consolidation in which the holders of capital stock of the Company immediately prior to such merger or consolidation continue to hold at least 50% of the voting power of the capital stock of the Company or the surviving or acquiring entity), (iii) the closing of the transfer (whether by merger, consolidation or otherwise), in one transaction or a series of related transactions, to a person or group of affiliated persons (other than an underwriter of the Company’s securities), of the Company’s securities if, after such closing, such person or group of affiliated persons would hold 50% or more of the outstanding voting stock of the Company (or the surviving or acquiring entity), or (iv) the liquidation, dissolution or winding up of the Company; provided, however, that a transaction shall not constitute a Corporate Transaction if its sole purpose is to change the state of the Company’s incorporation or to create a holding company that will be owned in substantially the same proportions by the persons who held the Company’s securities immediately prior to such transaction.
 Notwithstanding the prior sentence, the sale of shares of Preferred Stock in a bona fide financing transaction shall not be deemed a “Corporate Transaction.”

-    * ((d)) “Corporate Transaction Payment” shall mean an amount equal to all accrued and unpaid interest due on this KISS plus two times (2X) the Purchase Price.
+    * ((d)) “_Corporate Transaction Payment_” shall mean an amount equal to all accrued and unpaid interest due on this KISS plus two times (2X) the Purchase Price.

-    * ((e)) “Discount” shall mean _________ percent (__%).
+    * ((e)) “_Discount_” shall mean _________ percent (__%).

-    * ((f)) “Equity Securities” shall mean the Company’s Common Stock or Preferred Stock or any securities conferring the right to purchase the Company’s Common Stock or Preferred Stock or securities convertible into, or exchangeable for (with or without additional consideration), the Company’s Common Stock or Preferred Stock, except any security granted, issued and/or sold by the Company to any director, officer, employee or consultant of the Company in such capacity for the primary purpose of soliciting or retaining their services.
+    * ((f)) “_Equity Securities_” shall mean the Company’s Common Stock or Preferred Stock or any securities conferring the right to purchase the Company’s Common Stock or Preferred Stock or securities convertible into, or exchangeable for (with or without additional consideration), the Company’s Common Stock or Preferred Stock, except any security granted, issued and/or sold by the Company to any director, officer, employee or consultant of the Company in such capacity for the primary purpose of soliciting or retaining their services.

-    * ((g)) “Financial Statements” shall mean an income statement, balance sheet, statement of stockholders’ equity, and/or a statement of cash flows, in each case as of the end of (i) each of the first three (3) fiscal quarters and (ii) each fiscal year of the Company.
+    * ((g)) “_Financial Statements_” shall mean an income statement, balance sheet, statement of stockholders’ equity, and/or a statement of cash flows, in each case as of the end of (i) each of the first three (3) fiscal quarters and (ii) each fiscal year of the Company.

-    * ((h)) “Fully-Diluted Capitalization” shall mean the number of shares of outstanding Common Stock of the Company on a fully-diluted basis, including (i) conversion or exercise of all securities convertible into or exercisable for Common Stock, (ii) exercise of all outstanding options and warrants to purchase Common Stock and, in the case of Section 1(b)(i) and 1(b)(iii) only, (iii) the shares reserved or authorized for issuance under the Company’s existing stock option plan or any stock option plan created or increased in connection with such transaction; but excluding, for this purpose, the conversion contemplated by the applicable provision of Section 2.
+    * ((h)) “_Fully-Diluted Capitalization_” shall mean the number of shares of outstanding Common Stock of the Company on a fully-diluted basis, including (i) conversion or exercise of all securities convertible into or exercisable for Common Stock, (ii) exercise of all outstanding options and warrants to purchase Common Stock and, in the case of Section 1(b)(i) and 1(b)(iii) only, (iii) the shares reserved or authorized for issuance under the Company’s existing stock option plan or any stock option plan created or increased in connection with such transaction; but excluding, for this purpose, the conversion contemplated by the applicable provision of Section 2.

-    * ((i)) “Holder” shall mean a member of the KISS Group that holds a KISS (including, without limitation, the Investor, for so long as the Investor holds this KISS).
+    * ((i)) “_Holder_” shall mean a member of the KISS Group that holds a KISS (including, without limitation, the Investor, for so long as the Investor holds this KISS).

-    * ((j)) “Interest Rate” shall mean a rate of four percent (4%) per annum, compounded annually.
+    * ((j)) “_Interest Rate_” shall mean a rate of four percent (4%) per annum, compounded annually.

-    * ((k)) “KISS” or “KISSes” shall mean the KISS instruments issued by the Company to Holders in the form hereof.
+    * ((k)) “_KISS_” or “_KISSes_” shall mean the KISS instruments issued by the Company to Holders in the form hereof.

-    * ((l)) “KISS Group” shall mean the holders of all KISSes in the Series, collectively.
+    * ((l)) “_KISS Group_” shall mean the holders of all KISSes in the Series, collectively.

-    * ((m))  “Majority in Interest” shall mean members of the KISS Group holding a majority in interest of the aggregate Purchase Prices of all KISSes in the Series.
+    * ((m))  “_Majority in Interest_” shall mean members of the KISS Group holding a majority in interest of the aggregate Purchase Prices of all KISSes in the Series.

-    * ((n)) “Maturity Date” shall mean the date that is eighteen (18) months following the Date of Issuance.
+    * ((n)) “_Maturity Date_” shall mean the date that is eighteen (18) months following the Date of Issuance.

-    * ((o)) “Next Equity Financing” shall mean the next sale (or series of related sales) by the Company of its Preferred Stock following the Date of Issuance from which the Company receives gross proceeds of not less than $1,000,000 (excluding the aggregate amount of securities converted into Preferred Stock in connection with such sale (or series of related sales)).
+    * ((o)) “_Next Equity Financing_” shall mean the next sale (or series of related sales) by the Company of its Preferred Stock following the Date of Issuance from which the Company receives gross proceeds of not less than $1,000,000 (excluding the aggregate amount of securities converted into Preferred Stock in connection with such sale (or series of related sales)).

-    * ((p))  “Participation Amount” shall mean an amount in US dollars equal to one times (1X) the Purchase Price.
+    * ((p))  “_Participation Amount_” shall mean an amount in US dollars equal to one times (1X) the Purchase Price.

-    * ((q)) “Shadow Series” shall mean shares of a series of the Company’s Preferred Stock that is identical in all respects to the shares of Preferred Stock issued in the Next Equity Financing (e.g., if the Company sells Series A Preferred Stock in the Next Equity Financing, the Shadow Series would be Series A-1 Preferred Stock), except that the liquidation preference per share of the Shadow Series shall equal the Conversion Price (as determined pursuant to Section 1(b)(i)), with corresponding adjustments to any price-based antidilution and dividend rights provisions.
+    * ((q)) “_Shadow Series_” shall mean shares of a series of the Company’s Preferred Stock that is identical in all respects to the shares of Preferred Stock issued in the Next Equity Financing (e.g., if the Company sells Series A Preferred Stock in the Next Equity Financing, the Shadow Series would be Series A-1 Preferred Stock), except that the liquidation preference per share of the Shadow Series shall equal the Conversion Price (as determined pursuant to Section 1(b)(i)), with corresponding adjustments to any price-based antidilution and dividend rights provisions.

-    * ((r)) “Valuation Cap” shall mean US$__,000,000.
+    * ((r)) “_Valuation Cap_” shall mean US$[__],000,000.

-* (2.)
-Conversion of the KISS.
+* (2.)  __Conversion of the KISS.__

     * (2.1) Next Equity Financing.
 Upon the closing of the Next Equity Financing, this KISS will be automatically converted into that number of Conversion Shares equal to the quotient obtained by dividing the Purchase Price and unpaid accrued interest on this KISS by the Conversion Price.
 Notwithstanding the foregoing, accrued interest on this KISS may be paid in cash at the option of the Company.
 At least five (5) days prior to the closing of the Next Equity Financing, the Company shall notify the Investor in writing of the terms under which the Preferred Stock of the Company will be sold in such financing.
 The issuance of Conversion Shares pursuant to the conversion of this KISS shall be upon and subject to the same terms and conditions applicable to the Preferred Stock sold in the Next Equity Financing (or the Shadow Series, as applicable).